Central Limit Theorems for Moving Average Random Fields with Non-Random and Random Sampling On Lattices

 \section{Acknowledgement:}

+Partial support by DFG grant LI 1026/6-1 is gratefully acknowledged.
 The author would like to thank Alexander Lindner for introducing him to this topic, giving him the opportunity to work on it and for many interesting and fruitful discussions.
 Furthermore, the author would like to thank the editor and the anonymous referee for their careful reading and valuable comments which improved the exposition of the paper.

 David Berger\\ Ulm University, Institute of Mathematical Finance, Helmholtzstra{\ss}e 18, 89081 Ulm, Germany\\ email: david.berger@uni-ulm.de